mrclgl/gta-v-driver/README.md

 - Vjoy
 - X360ce
 - GTA V
 - A good graphics card (it needs to run GTA V and a tensorflow model at the same time.
-Works with a GTX 1080 on my machine at about 30 predictions per second)
+Works with a GTX 1080 on my machine and runs at  about 30 predictions per second)

 ### Versions used